NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 Since this is such a complicated program, it might be helpful to give you an overall flow of the program:

-1. Start your peer by spawn the necessary threads.
+1. Start your peer by spawning the necessary threads.
+Your peer has three jobs, download, upload, and contact the tracker.
-2. Download the file you need to download.
-To do this, you will need to periodically check with the tracker to get a list of peers.
+2. Download the file you were asked to download based on the CLI.
+To do this, you will need a list of peers from the tracker.
+Periodically check with the tracker to get a fresh list of peers.
+Select peers and download chunks of the file from them.
 3. While you are downloading, you must also be able to upload data to other peers.
 4. Once the file has been downloaded, save it to the folder that was specified by the user.
 5. Continue to seed your data to other peers.